This is a joyn wrapper that works in a similar

 logical: If TRUE, sort by key variables in

-.
+by.
 Default is FALSE.- verbose

 logical: if FALSE, it won't display any message (programmer's option).
 Default is TRUE.